THE DEX AND DIZ SHOW Podcast interview with Damien (Vocals) January 25th, 2019

 T: Any last words to our readers and where they can get their Three Sixes merchandise?

 D: Yes.
-If you’d like to know more about us, we have a website at https://threesixes.com with photos, news, song samples, videos, lyrics, free porn links, the infamous “Gross Page” and anything else you could possibly think of.
+If you’d like to know more about us, we have a website at http://threesixes.com with photos, news, song samples, videos, lyrics, free porn links, the infamous “Gross Page” and anything else you could possibly think of.
 It’s pretty easy to spend some time there.
-As for our merchandise, all of our CDs, shirts and anything else can be ordered directly through our merch page from our website at https://threesixes.com/store as well as CD Baby as mentioned before at http://www.cdbaby.com/cd/threesixes1 and http://www.cdbaby.com/cd/threesixes .
+As for our merchandise, all of our CDs, shirts and anything else can be ordered directly through our merch page from our website at http://threesixes.com/store as well as CD Baby as mentioned before at http://www.cdbaby.com/cd/threesixes1 and http://www.cdbaby.com/cd/threesixes .
 We can also be found pretty much anywhere digitally, but the most common is through iTunes at https://itunes.apple.com/us/album/know-god-no-peace/id918838575 Thank you for supporting us and hopefully we’ll see each other sooner than later!

 _________________________________________________________________________________